mathiasertl/django-xmpp-http-upload/README.md

 **Warning:** This app is in its early stages of development.
 Certainly not ready for any use.

+## Settings

+The following settings are supported, simply add them to your `settings.py` file (some projects use e.g. a file called `localsettings.py`).

+* `XMPP_HTTP_UPLOAD_DOMAIN`
+  The domain used to create upload/download URLs when a new slot is requested by the XMPP server.
+  By default, the domain used to access the slot API is used.

 ## Development

 If you want to use this app to develop e.g. a plugin for an XMPP server, you can simply do the